What to Do in Costa Rica | Endless Fun Vacation Activities for Everyone

 Other Natural Wonders

 Beyond the parks, Costa Rica boasts a wealth of natural wonders waiting to be discovered.
-From lush rainforests to stunning beaches, the country is teeming with opportunities to connect with nature and experience its incredible biodiversity.
-Whether you’re interested in birdwatching, hiking, or simply taking in the stunning scenery, there are endless opportunities to admire landscapes and wildlife during your trip.
+From lush jungles to breathtaking beaches, the country is teeming with opportunities to connect with nature and experience its incredible biodiversity.
+Whether you’re interested in birdwatching, hiking, or simply taking in the tropical landscape, there are endless opportunities to admire landscapes and wildlife during your trip.
 So don’t limit yourself – be sure to explore all the natural wonders that this incredible country has to offer.

 La Paz Waterfall Gardens

-One of the most unique features is its focus on conservation and environmental education.
-The park is committed to preserving the region’s unique natural ecosystems and educating visitors about the importance of environmental sustainability.
+One of the most special features is its focus on conservation and environmental education.
+The park is committed to preserving the region’s natural ecosystems and educating visitors about the importance of environmental sustainability.

 La Fortuna Waterfall